chevah/python-package/README.rst

 External dependencies and associated vulnerabilities
 ----------------------------------------------------

-This Python package builds on and links to third-party libraries.
+This Python package builds and/or links to third-party libraries.

-To document them for all OS'es and to list their known vulnerabilities, the LibreOffice spreadsheet ``external_deps.fods`` is used.
+Their known vulnerabilities are documented for all OS'es in the LibreOffice spreadsheet ``external_deps.fods``.

-For your convenience, this flat ODS file is also exported in CSV format in ``external_deps.csv``.
+For your convenience, this flat ODS file is also exported in CSV format as ``external_deps.csv``.